Saline vs Silicone Breast Implants: One of These Things Is Not like the Other

 Smaller Incisions

 Saline implants are filled once they’re in place.
 This allows for a smaller incision than with silicone implants.
+A smaller incision means less noticeable scarring.

-There is also less of a chance of wrinkling or rippling with silicone.
 They’re also best for the following women:

-• Very thin women
+- Very thin women

-• Those with very little or no natural breast tissue
+- Those with very little or no natural breast tissue

-• Post-mastectomy breast reconstruction candidates
+- Post-mastectomy breast reconstruction candidates

+The end result is a natural looking and natural feeling breast.
+There is no noticeable firmness that saline implants often have.
 Even women who do have larger amounts of breast tissue to work with often prefer silicone vs saline due to the natural look and feel.
+Silicone implants are also slightlly lighter than saline implants.
+They also may have more options than saline when it comes to profile, size, and shape.

 The Downside of Silicone Implants

+Unless you get special permission from your surgeon, you must be at least 22 years of age to get silicone implants.
 It’s easy to tell if a saline implant ruptures and it’s not a safety issue.
 However, with silicone implants, it’s much more difficult to detect a rupture.
+You may not notice any symptoms for months or even years.
+And if you don’t go for regularly scheduled MRI’s, you may never notice.

 The freed silicone can remain trapped in the fibrous capsule that forms around your implant after surgery.
 While leaking silicone is not linked to an increased risk of health problems, you may notice breast pain or changes in the shape or contour of your breast.